 So far it seems that we can draw the following conclusions as to the etymology of qi:

 The original character for the concept of qi is most likely 气, which corresponds to the naturalistic origin of the concept.
 Later this concept was popularized and generalized and 氣 became the standard graph for this concept, thus concealing the true origin of the concept.

 Now we have one remaining question: was rice cultivation popular enough at the time of the creation of the concept of qi?
 At least the character for “rice” can be found in the Oracle Bone Script, e.g. as shown on the left.
 So even if rice was not widely cultivated in the north of Ancient China, it could still be one of the staple foods in northern Ancient China.
-In the Zhou Dynasty, the noblemen received rice as their benefits from the emperor.
+In the Zhou Dynasty, the noblemen received rice as their benefits from the king.
 So whether rice was popular in northern Ancient China does not matter to our current discussion, unless someone can show that there was no rice cultivation at all at the time of the creation of the concept of qi in the northern part of Ancient China.